Revolutions per Minute (Rise Against album)

 Revolutions per Minute is the second studio album by American punk rock band Rise Against, released on April 8, 2003, by Fat Wreck Chords.
 After establishing a fanbase with their 2001 debut, The Unraveling, the band members wanted to record an album that distinguished them from other Fat Wreck Chords bands of the time.
 They chose Bill Stevenson and Jason Livermore to produce the album, with whom they developed a strong rapport.
 Recording took place from November to December 2002 at The Blasting Room in Fort Collins, Colorado.
+It is the band's only album to feature lead guitarist Todd Mohney.

-Musically, Revolutions per Minute is rooted in hardcore punk and melodic hardcore.
+Musically, Revolutions per Minute is rooted in melodic hardcore.
 Critics noted that the album exhibited greater musical maturity and an overall darker tone when compared to its predecessor.
 It comprises thirteen songs, with lyrical themes ranging from relationships and politics.
 To promote the album, Rise Against toured extensively with other Fat Wreck Chords bands, and participated in the 2003 Warped Tour.

 Upon its release, the album peaked at number 35 on the Independent Albums chart, and was praised for its impassioned lyrics and unique blend of genres.
 Some critics called it one of the best albums of the year.
 According to Bryne Yancey of Punknews.org, Revolutions per Minute not only popularized the melodic hardcore genre, but also influenced "literally thousands of bands" with its music and social commentary.
 The album also introduced several aspects that would become common traits in Rise Against's newer material, such as extensive social commentary, and reliance on musical accessibility.
 In 2013, Fat Wreck Chords re-released the album with ten bonus demos and expanded packaging.